 Starring Liane Balaban, Jonathan Scarfe, Allan Hawco, Joss Ackland.
 Running time: 122 minutes.
 Updated March 13, 2009

+Above and Beyond

-Why Is Above and Beyond Rated Not Rated?
-Above and Beyond is rated Not Rated
+Why is Above and Beyond rated Not Rated?
+Above and Beyond is rated Not Rated by the MPAA

 This high-flying WW II adventure is peppered with mild and moderate profanities, as well as terms of deity used as expletives.
 While the dangers of active combat are far away from these pilots, the perilous nature of their mission is emphasized.
 Deaths from accidents and equipment failure are discussed and implied.
 In one scene, a mechanical mishap causes an injury and a man’s bloodied face is shown.
 Servicemen drink, smoke and play cards, both for recreation and to dampen their fears.
 As well, a romantically inclined couple exchange kisses, and the young man unbuttons his girlfriend’s shirt (her bra strap is shown) and fondles her thigh.
 In another scene, an authority figure uses his position to impress a young woman he wishes to make advances toward.
 Sexual relationships are implied and the script includes some sexual innuendo.

 How does ego affect many of the decisions made in regards to the creation of the Ferry Command?
 In particular, look at Lord Beaverbrook, Captain Bennett, Bill Jacobson, the commander of American Army and the Royal Air Force.
 Did the personal agendas of these individuals or parties have a positive or negative impact?
 Could the Ferry Command have operated without them?

 For more information about the Ferry Command and the significance of the airport located in Gander, Newfoundland, check this site: http://www.heritage.nf.ca/law/gander_base.html